Medical Information

 Risk Summary

 Based on its mechanism of action and findings from animal studies [see Clinical Pharmacology (12.1), Nonclinical Toxicology (13.1)], BESPONSA can cause embryo-fetal harm when administered to a pregnant woman.
-There are no available data on BESPONSA use in pregnant women to inform a drug-associated risk of major birth defects and miscarriage.
+There are no available data on BESPONSA use in pregnant women to inform a drug-associated risk.
 In rat embryo-fetal development studies, inotuzumab ozogamicin caused embryo-fetal toxicity at maternal systemic exposures that were ≥ 0.4 times the exposure in patients at the maximum recommended dose, based on AUC [see Data].
-If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, advise the patient of the potential risk to a fetus.
+Advise patients of the potential risk to a fetus.

-Adverse outcomes in pregnancy occur regardless of the health of the mother or the use of medications.
-The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies are 2–4% and 15–20%, respectively.

 Data